Linaro/website/_posts/previous/2016-11-18-open-source-continuous-integration-ci-for-zephyr-at-elc.md

 ---
 author: bill.fletcher
 categories:
-- Blog
+  - blog
 date: 2016-11-18 14:46:19
+description:
-description: Overview of the Zephyr demo shown at ELC last month.
+  Overview of the Zephyr demo shown at ELC last month.
 Demo showed how open the source code, tooling, and configuration could be, and how transparent collaboration could flow from the engineering behind the deeply embedded RTOS code.
 layout: post
 link: /blog/open-source-continuous-integration-ci-for-zephyr-at-elc/
 slug: open-source-continuous-integration-ci-for-zephyr-at-elc
 tags:
   - IoT
   - Linaro
   - Linux on Arm
   - LITE
   - Open Source
   - Opensource
   - Zephyr
 title: Open source continuous integration (CI) for Zephyr at ELC
 wordpress_id: 11886
 ---